 The boat taking Bishop and the others in her party made it safely to Guam in about 2 weeks, arriving on April 8.
 But the second boat containing Captain Tobias and much of his crew capsized and those men were presumed dead.

 Marianas Governor Francisco Moscoso y Lara received the survivors with hospitality, even sending out search parties for Captain Tobias, finding no trace.
-The search party was lead by the boat owner, George H. Johnston, a British subject but married to the Governor's daughter.
+The search party was lead by the boat owner, the British George H. Johnston.
 The motive was not entirely altruistic.
 According to the laws of the day, Johnston could keep a third of the remnants of the Libelle, including the treasure, if found, and the Spanish Government in the Marianas the remaining two-thirds.

 While the Spanish were looking into the fate of Captain Tobias and his lost treasure, the survivors could not leave Guam, except for the two diplomats who left Guam for Hong Kong after a few weeks.
 When Johnston returned with no news of Tobias but, with some of the valuable goods he managed to recover, the survivors were allowed to sail on to Manila on June 25th on Johnston's ship.